 "I did not fire the shot, sponndar V-G," replied Threm Banu.
 "And may I also say, that no words are ever adequate for a mother who has lost her son."

-"But," she said, and leaned over him, "though you did not fire the shot, have you not aligned yourself with whomever did, and with whatever group of grutts planned whatever big thing this is all about?
-Do you not share their aims?"
+"But," she insisted, leaning over him, "though you did not fire the shot, have you not aligned yourself with whomever did?
+And with whatever grutty big thing this is all about?
+Do you not share the killer's aims?"

 Threm Banu shrank back in his chair but kept his nerve.
 In a raised voice he declared, "I did not share the placement of Dari Clsar in the firing line!"